-I’ll leave Facebook by the end of the day today[^This blog post was in the making for days, and I wanted to give advanced warnings, but it didn’t work out sooner.].
+I’ll leave Facebook by the end of the day today.
 I thought about this final step for several months.
 I have many reasons, including, but not limited, to Facebook’s ongoing privacy issues.

 For me, as for many, Facebook grew essential to be in touch with some relatives and colleagues.
 However, those contacts have been superficial, and Facebook is not the sole way to be in touch.